rackerlabs/support-how-to/content/cloud-servers/rackspace-cloud-essentials-centos-configuring-a-user-in-vsftpd.md

 ### Next steps

-Return to the [Cloud Servers introduction page](/how-to/cloud-servers) and chose the applicable option for DNS & Domain Management.
+Return to the [Cloud Servers introduction page](/how-to/cloud-servers) and choose the applicable option for DNS & Domain Management.